CliMA/CloudMicrophysics.jl/docs/src/index.md

 # CloudMicrophysics.jl

 The CloudMicrophysics.jl is a library of bulk microphysics schemes.
-So far it includes a 0-moment scheme that instantly removes the precipitable cloud condensate and a simple 1-moment scheme, and an aerosol activation scheme.
+So far it includes
+  a 0-moment scheme that instantly removes the precipitable cloud condensate, a simple 1-moment scheme, a collection of different 2-moment autoconversion and accretion functions, and an aerosol activation scheme.